Androidacy/WebviewManager-Module/README.md

 ## Credits

-Module created by unixandria

 Bromite itself is created by and copyright of the developers of the [Bromite project](https://github.com/bromite/bromite).
-The upstream official repository can be found [here](https://github.com/bromite/bromitewebview)
+The upstream official repository can be found [here](https://github.com/bromite/bromitewebview).
+The source code is [here](https://github.com/bromite/bromite)

-Thanks to @Skittles9823 for answering some of my questions.

-Credit to @topjohnwu for magisk and the magisk installer template.

-Huge thanks to @Zackptg5 for the unity template and helping with parts of the code

-Thanks to @JohnFawkes for the logging code.
+Ungoogled-chromium Android is created by and copyright [The Ungoogled Chromium Authors](https://ungoogled-software.github.io/).
+Source code for Android builds can be found [here](https://git.droidware.info/wchen342/ungoogled-chromium-android)

+Chromium is created by and copyright [The Chromium Project](http://www.chromium.org/).
+Source code used in the Chromium implementation is [here](https://github.com/bromite/chromium)

+All binaries utilized and the original MMT-Extended template are developed by and copyright Zackptg5 excluding BusyBox and the original installer template which is build by John Wu.
+The upstream binaries are copyright and developed by there original authors.

+Module created by Alexandria Cortez with a help early on from Skittles9823 and Zackptg5.
+The module is licensed under Apache-2.0 effective Novemeber 24, 2020, see the LICENSE file.
+Any versions released before that date were licensed under GPL 2.0.

+The logging code used was orginally developed and copyright John Fawkes, and modified later by Alexandria Cortez

 ## ETAs/ Versions